[Complete Code] GUI Calculator in Python using PyQT4

 command line Python Calculator

-How to make GUI Calculator in Python?
+How to make a GUI Calculator in Python?

-The intention of the tutorial is not only to make the Calculator but also to understand the how GUI objects are created in Python.
+The intention of the tutorial is not only to make the Calculator but also to understand how GUI objects are created in Python.

-At the end of this tutorial, I will share the complete code for Python calculator.
+At the end of this tutorial, I will share the complete code for the Python calculator.
 You can copy-paste and use it.

 So let’s start.

-If you don’t have PyQt4.QtGui package installed on your system, you can download and install with this simple command.
+If you don’t have PyQt4.QtGui package installed on your system, you can download and install it with this simple command.

 sudo apt-get install python-qt4